feature-creeps/observability-workshop/workshop_schedule.md

 Goals:
 * Experience debugging a distributed system
-* Describe the difference between a highly observable service and a less observable system
+* Describe the difference between a highly observable service and a less observable service / system
 * Identify how to add observability to a service / system

 Activities: